yamcs/python-yamcs-client/yamcs-client/CONTRIBUTING.md

 # Development Setup

-Install build dependencies (you may want to do this in a virtualenv):

-    pip install -r requirements.txt

-Install `yamcs-client` from the source base:
+Install `yamcs-client` from a source directory:

-    python setup.py develop
+    pip install -e .

 Changes to any source file have immediate impact.